 (5) An indigent alien that the county agency has determined is unable to obtain food and shelter taking into account the alien's own income plus any cash, food, housing, or other assistance provided by other individuals, including the sponsor(s).

 (b) The county agency must determine the amount of income and other assistance provided in the month of application.
-If the alien is indigent, the only amount that the county agency must attribute to such an alien will be the amount actually provided for a period beginning on the date of such determination and ending twelve months after such date.
+When the alien is indigent, the only amount that the county agency shall attribute to such an alien will be the amount actually provided for a period beginning on the date of such determination and ending twelve months after such date.
 Each indigence determination is renewable for additional twelve-month periods.

 (6) A battered alien spouse, alien parent of a battered child, or child of a battered alien, for twelve months after the county agency determines that the battering is substantially connected to the need for benefits, and the battered individual does not live with the batterer.
-After twelve months, the county agency must not attribute the batterer's income and resources if the battery is recognized by a court or the USCIS and has a substantial connection to the need for benefits (for guidance, see the department of justice interim guidance published on November 17, 1997 ( 62 CFR 61344 ), and the alien does not live with the batterer.
+After twelve months, the county agency shall not attribute the batterer's income and resources when the battery is recognized by a court or the USCIS and has a substantial connection to the need for benefits (for guidance, see the department of justice interim guidance published on November 17, 1997 ( 62 CFR 61344 ), and the alien does not live with the batterer.

 (7) A child who is under eighteen years of age.